 If you’re considering the CFA vs CIA, or even a CIA and CFA combination, you’ve come to the right place for advice.
 Besides, getting an advanced qualification can boost your career as an accountant or finance professional.
-The CFA (Chartered Financial Analyst) and CIA (Certified Internal Auditor) are widely recognized around the world, and some accountants even pursue both.
+The CFA (Chartered Financial Analyst) and CIA (Certified Internal Auditor) are widely recognized worldwide, and some accountants even pursue both.
 After all, becoming a CIA or CFA can qualify you for desirable careers.
-However, when it comes to a CIA vs. CFA, you should be aware of some major differences, including the CIA vs CFA difficulty.
+However, regarding a CIA vs. CFA, you should be aware of some major differences, including the CIA vs CFA difficulty.

-Before we go over CFA vs. CIA exam requirements and registration, let’s review some basic information about both certifications.
+Before reviewing CFA vs. CIA exam requirements and registration, let’s cover some basic information about both certifications.

-A Chartered Financial Analyst or CFA is an expert in investment and wealth management.
+A Chartered Financial Analyst or CFA is an investment and wealth management expert.
 The CFA test, administered by the CFA Institute, is a three-part exam.
 The exam sections cover investment tools, asset valuation, financial management, and financial planning.
-Furthermore, about 178,000 CFAs practice worldwide.
+Furthermore, about 190,000 CFAs practice worldwide.

-A Certified Internal Auditor or CIA is a professional who has been certified by the Institute of Internal Auditors (IIA) to conduct internal audits and fraud prevention.
+A Certified Internal Auditor or CIA is a professional certified by the Institute of Internal Auditors (IIA) to conduct internal audits and fraud prevention.
 The CIA certification is globally recognized, so CIA-certified auditors can conduct any audit, anywhere.
-As a result, about 165,000 auditors have a CIA qualification.
+As a result, about 185,000 auditors have a CIA qualification.

 |Focus & Recognition||CFA||